_edited.jpg)

 - Policymaker - Jerry Ma (Chief AI Officer, USPTO)

-- Author - The Big Steal (Jonathan Barnett, Dir Media, Entertainment, Tech Law at USC)
+- Author - Jonathan Barnett (Dir Media, Entertainment, Technology Law at USC)

 _________________________________________________________________________________